I started my LLC in 2015, and I got an EIN for single-member. Now I need to add my dad to the LLC. So, I am going to get a new EIN?

 - The effective date of the transaction;

-- Whether existing members have a right of first refusal to purchase the new member’s shares if one day he wishes to sell his membership units and how price of those shares would be calculated.
+- Whether existing members have a right of first refusal to buy the new member’s shares.
+If a member wishes to sell their membership units, what is the formula to calculate the price of those shares?

 Logistics of Adding a New LLC Member

-While you are legally allowed to draft your own Operating Agreement without a lawyer, there are probably many issues you wouldn’t think of on your own.
+While a lawyer isn’t required to draft an Operating Agreement there may be issues not being addressed.
 For example, how many of the five issues listed above did you think about before I listed them for you?
-Probably not all of them.
+There are likely a few as this is a complex document.

-Therefore, it is a good idea to get some help with your Operating Agreement.
+So, it is a good idea to get some help with your Operating Agreement.
+Services like RocketLawyer have templates available to help get started.